edwardaa7/docker-recipes/gitlab-runner/README.md

 ```

-2. Start the docker-compose script
+2. Copy the docker-compose.yml script to a folder, then start the docker-compose script from that folder
 ```
 sudo docker-compose up -d
 ```

 3. Register gitlab-runner for your project
 ```